Japonica Sea Mouse

 Reproduction: Japonica Sea Mice reproduce sexually, with external fertilization.
 They are poorly studied and very little is known about their behavioral patterns.

-Ecosystem Interactions: There are no documented symbiotic, commensal, or parasitic relationships for the Japonica Sea Mice.
+Ecosystem Interactions: There are no documented commensal, parasitic or symbiotic relationships for the Japonica Sea Mice.

-Human Interactions: From a conservation perspective the Japonica Sea Mouse has not been formally evaluated.
-They are often caught as a by-catch by deep-water shrimp trawlers and are of limited interest to most.
-The Japonica Sea Mouse is of scientific interest because they are one of the few marine species, in addition to Sea Cucumbers, that utilize anal respiration.
+Human Interactions: Japonica Sea Mice are often caught as a by-catch by deep-water shrimp trawlers and are of limited interest to most.
+The Japonica Sea Mouse is of scientific interest as they are one of the few marine species, in addition to sea cucumbers, that utilize anal respiration.
+From a conservation perspective the Japonica Sea Mouse has not been formally evaluated.

 Synonyms: Aphrodita cryptomarginata, Aphrodita leioseta, Aphrodite japonica, and Aphroditella japonica.